Nusiq/regolith-filters/pytemplate/README.md

+WARNING!
+THIS FILTER USES THE PYTHON `eval()` FUNCTION TO GENERATE CODE.
+IF YOU ARE NOT SURE WHAT THIS MEANS, DO NOT USE THIS FILTER.
+NEVER USE THIS FILTER ON ANY CODE THAT YOU DO NOT TRUST.

 # What does this filter do?
 This filter loops through the JSON files from RP and BP that match provided glob patterns (`*/**.json` by default), when it finds a JSON key that